 Larry Storch is still with us as of this writing.
 He is said to attend some fan conventions and play his saxophone in the local park when he isn't off receiving tributes such as the 2013 Barrymore Award for Lifetime Achievement in Film and TV from the Fort Lee Film Commission.

 An accomplished pilot before the war, Power became a transport pilot and flew missions in war zones including Kwajalein, the Marshall Islands in February 1945, the Battles of Iwo Jima (Feb-Mar 1945) and Okinawa (Apr-Jun 1945).
 Power mustered out in January 1946, but stayed in the reserves, reaching the rank of Captain in 1951.
 Power resumed his acting career and was one of the top film stars of the 1950s.
 Tyrone Power was the Real Deal during his military service, performing a useful service right at the front lines at a very high level of competence.

 He also served two separate tours in Korea and downed some MiGs.
-He was Ted Williams' wingman for a while.
+He was baseball star Ted Williams' wingman for a while in Korea.
 From there, he went to Test Pilot School, which eventually led to NASA, which led to Outer Space, which led to the US Senate, which led to John Glenn becoming a legend.